telerik/justmock-docs/advanced-usage/partial-mocking.md

 # Partial Mocking

-Partial mocks allow you to mock some of the methods of a class while keeping the rest intact.
-Thus, you keep your original object, not a mock object, and you are still able to write your test methods in isolation.
+Partial mocking lets you mock specific members of a class while keeping the real implementation for all other members.
+You use a real object instance — not a full mock — and arrange only the methods you want to intercept.

+Use partial mocking when:

+* A class has some methods you want to stub and others you want to exercise with real logic.
+* You need to verify calls on a real object without replacing the entire class.
+* You want to arrange a static property or method on a non-mock instance.

->note Partial mocking can be performed on both static and instance calls.
+Partial mocking works for both instance and static calls.

+The `Behavior.CallOriginal` pattern is the closest equivalent: create a mock with `Mock.Create<T>(Behavior.CallOriginal)` and arrange only specific members.
+Both approaches let unmocked members run their real code.
+With true partial mocking (shown below), you skip `Mock.Create` entirely and arrange on the real instance directly.

-> This is an elevated feature.
-Refer to [this]({%slug justmock/licensing/commercial-vs-free-version%}) topic to learn more about the differences between both the commercial and free versions of Telerik JustMock.
+>important **This is an elevated feature.** It requires **JustMock Full** (commercial) and the JustMock profiler to be enabled at test runtime.
+Refer to [Commercial vs. Free Version]({%slug justmock/licensing/commercial-vs-free-version%}) to learn about the differences.

-## Prerequisites
+## Sample Setup

-In the further examples, we will use the following sample class to test:
+The following sample class is used in the examples below:

 #### Sample setup
 ```C#